-Such, then, was the treatment which the allopathic physician practiced on his patients.
+Such, then, was the treatment which the allcopathic physician practised on his patients.
 The latter, therefore, were obliged to yield to necessity, since they could derive nothing better from the other physicians who had drawn their information from the same fallacious source.

-The fundamental cause of chronic diseases (non-venereal), and the mode by which they could be cured, remained unknown to these practitioners, who prided themselves on their own remedies, which they said were directed against the cause.
-How was it possible for them to cure the immense number of chronic diseases by their indirect methods, their imperfect imitations of the efforts of an automatic vital power, which were never destined to become models of a treatment to be followed in medicine?
+The fundamental cause of chronic diseases, (non venereal,) and the mode by which they could be cured, remained unknown to these practitioners, who prided themselves on their own remedies, which they said were directed against the